Novicell/Footprint/README.md

 https://our.umbraco.org/projects/website-utilities/footprint/
 - PS made by www.novicell.dk

+## Source and help wanted
+At time of writing the source is a bit messy.
+(A bunch of external libraries was included in the project) If someon has time for cleanup and updating please do so and throw us a pull request. :)

 ## Footprint using Javascript

 The Novicell Footprint Umbraco package provides a JavaScript interface (footprint.js) to the back-end Footprint API for the current visitor.